Lahinch: Sport

 Lahinch is home to the 36-hole Lahinch Golf Club, founded in 1892.
 The original links was laid out by Old Tom Morris.
 Alister MacKenzie, who co-designed Augusta National Golf Club, redesigned and extended the links in 1927 for a fee of £2,000.
 Lahinch Golf Club is home to the South of Ireland Championship, an amateur golf tournament which began in 1895.
 It was also host to the Dubai Duty Free Irish Open, in July 2019.

 Lahinch has become one of the foremost surfing locations in Ireland, and is home to a surfing school.
 On 14 May 2006, 44 surfers managed to ride one small wave, setting a new world record.
 Lahinch is also a location for other watersports including kitesurfing and windsurfing.
 Lahinch Sea Rescue, an independent lifeboat service, provides protection for water-users.

 Moher Celtic and Sporting Ennistymon are the local soccer clubs.
 The clubs have underage teams from U8s up to U16s who play in the Clare Schoolboy/Girls Soccer League.
 The Youths and Junior A and B teams play in the Clare District Soccer League.
 The A team play in the Premier Division in the Clare District Soccer League and the B team play in the Third Division.
 The underage teams and only one of the Junior teams play their home fixtures in Lahinch Sportsfield.
 Mohers Celtics B team plays their fixtures at Liscannor Sportsfield while Sporting Ennistymon B team plays at Mullagh Sportfield.

+Ennistymon GAA is the local GAA club which offers gaelic football and hurling teams from u6 to adult level.
+Ennistymon are a senior football club and currently have 3 adult teams.
+Ennistymon are a Junior A hurling club and currently have two adult teams.

 Other activities in the area include fishing, cycling, hiking, and pony trekking.